daviddalpiaz/appliedstats/cat-int.md

 ## [1] 14.81259
 ```

 However, it is not much smaller.
-We could even say that, the difference is insignificant.
+We could even say that the difference is insignificant.
 This is an idea we will return to later in greater detail.

 Now that we have chosen the model without the three-way interaction, can we go further?
 Do we need the two-way interactions?
 Let's test